Banker Learns First-Hand Bell Culture Is More Than Nice Idea

-Shortly after Jeff Restad started working for Bell Bank, his son was born 3 months early.
+Shortly after Jeff Restad started working for Bell Bank in 2003, his son was born 3 months early.
 A month later, severe health complications almost took his baby’s life.

 Richard Solberg, then Bell’s president and CEO, stopped by Jeff’s desk to tell him to go home and be with his family, not to worry about his job, and to come back when he could.
-That was how, 14 years ago, Jeff learned Bell’s people-first culture was more than a nice idea.
+That was how Jeff learned Bell’s people-first culture was more than a nice idea.

-Now, as the company’s new correspondent banking business development manager, Jeff will share Bell’s culture and the story of Bell as a company with our correspondent banking partners.
+As Bell’s correspondent banking business development manager, Jeff shares Bell’s culture and company story with our correspondent banking partners.

-Jeff will also support Bell’s correspondent lenders and help lead the team’s sales and marketing efforts as Bell continues to grow its correspondent relationships.
+Jeff also supports Bell’s correspondent lenders and helps lead the team’s sales and marketing efforts as Bell continues to grow its correspondent relationships.

 “Just doing business deals isn’t our sole purpose,” Jeff remarks.
 “It’s about building relationships and friendships.
 Our job in correspondent is to help community banks when they need help, but it’s also about building friendships out of those business relationships.”

-Having worked in banking his entire adult life, the last 12 years as president of Bell’s Alexandria, Minn., location, Jeff understands what banks might need in a correspondent relationship.
+Having worked in banking his entire adult life, 12 years as president of Bell’s Alexandria, Minn., location, Jeff understands what banks might need in a correspondent relationship.

 “I’ve been in a lot of their shoes, so I understand what it takes to do things like manage asset liability and go out and get direct business for your bank,” he comments.

 “It was a test market for us, really, to see how well our brand would resonate in other markets,” Jeff notes.
-“Since then, Bell has expanded into Wahpeton, N.D., Breckenridge, Minn., Fergus Falls, Minn., and the Twin Cities area.
-And of course, our correspondent team is now doing business in 11 states.”
+“We definitely aced the test.”

-In Alexandria, Bell’s branch has grown into one of the largest banks in town and has influenced the community in many ways – from financing many local commercial projects to supporting people and organizations in need through Bell’s Pay It Forward program, which gives employees money to donate where they see fit.
+The branch has grown into one of the largest banks in town and has influenced the community in many ways – from financing various local commercial projects to supporting people and organizations in need through Bell’s Pay It Forward program, which gives employees money to donate where they see fit.

-“It’s a place of great growth potential for me and the bank,” he remarks.
-“The opportunity to be a part of even more growth at Bell is the thing that intrigued me the most.”
+“It’s a place of great growth potential,” he remarks.
+“The opportunity to be a part of even more growth at Bell is what intrigued me the most.”

-Ever since he was 15 or 16 years old, growing up in the small town of Langdon, N.D., Jeff knew he wanted to be a banker.
+Ever since Jeff was 15 or 16 years old, growing up in the small town of Langdon, N.D., he knew he wanted to be a banker.

-“It seemed like an honest, responsible career that always interested me,” he remarks.
+“It seemed like an honest, responsible career that always interested me,” he explains.

-Two days before graduating from Minnesota State University Moorhead with a degree in finance, he got his first job in banking working as a collector.
+Two days before graduating from Minnesota State University Moorhead with a degree in finance, he accepted his first job in banking, working as a collector.
 One of his responsibilities was to retrieve cars after a loan went past-due.